Two RV Gypsies: Full-Time RVers

 grizzly playing in river

-Now the grizzly turns again and goes to the part of the river just beyond the bridge where it catches a salmon and eats it.
+Below: Now the grizzly turned again and went to the part of the river just beyond the bridge where it caught a salmon and ate it.

 grizzly caught a fish